-- after the day on which the envelope or package containing it is put into the post, or which the email was sent. - 29.
-A person for whom the Bar Council has no record of any such postal or email address shall not be entitled to receive any ballot paper or notice of any meeting. - 30.
-No proceedings of any general meeting of the Bar Council or the Subscribers shall be invalidated notwithstanding that it be afterwards discovered that notice was not duly given to any person or persons entitled thereto or that any person not entitled to such notice was present at or voted at such meeting. - 31.
+- 29. No proceedings of any general meeting of the Bar Council or the Subscribers shall be invalidated notwithstanding that it be afterwards discovered that notice was not duly given to any person or persons entitled thereto or that any person not entitled to such notice was present at or voted at such meeting. - 30.
 Any notice, written request or other document which by these Regulations is to be served on or given to the Bar Council or the Chief Executive shall be sufficiently served or given by being addressed to the Bar Council or Chief Executive (as the case may be) and deposited at the offices of the Bar Council.